Start9Labs/eos-image-recipes/README.md

 Code and `debos` recipes that are used to create the PureOS live and installer images.

-Build an image via `debos -m5G --scratchsize=10G -c4 pureos-isohybrid.yaml`
+Build an image by running the `build.sh` script, or manually by directly calling Debos via `debos -m5G --scratchsize=10G -c4 pureos-isohybrid.yaml`.